As Doctor Sleep arrives on Blu-ray and DVD, Hasitha Fernando presents his top five underrated Stephen King movie adaptations…

 Whatever label you wish to slap on it- resurgence, revival or renaissance- there’s no escaping the inevitable cold-hard truth; Hollywood is finally taking the Horror genre seriously.
 Naturally, in the wake of this recent phenomenon, there has been a renewed interest in Stephen King’s works.
-In the year 2019 alone, we have seen a remake of Pet Sematary, the conclusion of the epic It storyline, a Netflix adaptation of the Stephen King/Joe Hill novella In the Tall Grass and the much-anticipated sequel to Stanley Kubrick’s The Shining due to be released in October, called Doctor Sleep.
+Last year alone, we saw a remake of Pet Sematary, the conclusion of the epic It storyline, a Netflix adaptation of the Stephen King/Joe Hill novella In the Tall Grass and the much-anticipated sequel to Stanley Kubrick’s The Shining due to be released in October, called Doctor Sleep.
 In this article however, my intention is to draw your attention to five Stephen King adaptations, both old and new, which may have flown under your radar which are worth revisiting this Halloween.

 Gerald’s Game (2017)